abhiKohar/weather-bot/README.md

 ## Overview

-After the impact Hurricane Ida had on the United States' east coast, I thought it may be a good idea to receive daily weather alerts to ensure readiness.
+This is a weather bot to send daily weather updates to an email list using AWS Lamda, Amazon SES and python

 ## Technology Stack